Schaka/janitorr/README.md

 - Do you have a lot of media that never gets watched?
 - Do your users constantly request media, and let it sit there afterward never to be touched again?

-You NEED [Maintainerr for Plex](https://github.com/jorenn92/Maintainerr) or Janitorr for Jellyfin.
+You NEED [Maintainerr for Plex](https://github.com/jorenn92/Maintainerr) or Janitorr for Jellyfin and Emby.
 It's THE solution for cleaning up your server and freeing up space before you run into issues.

 ## Features
 - Dry-run mode to investigate changes before committing to any deletion
 - Exclude items from deletion via tags in Sonarr/Radarr
-- Configure expiration times for your media in Jellyfin, Jellyseerr, Radarr, and Sonarr
+- Configure expiration times for your media in Jellyfin, Emby, Jellyseerr, Radarr, and Sonarr
 - Show a collection, containing rule matched media, on the Jellyfin home screen for a specific duration before deletion.
 Think "Leaving soon"
 - Unmonitor and delete media from *arr
 - Season by season removal for TV shows
 - Clear requests from Jellyseerr and clean up leftover metadata in Jellyfin so no orphaned files are left

 ### Disclaimer
+- I don't use Emby.
+I implemented and tested it, but for maintenance I rely on bug reports
 - "Leaving Soon" Collections are *always* created and do not care for dry-run settings
-- Jellyfin requires user access to delete files, an API key is not enough - I recommend creating a user specifically for this task
+- Jellyfin and Emby require user access to delete files, an API key is not enough - I recommend creating a user specifically for this task
-- Jellyfin does NOT provide viewing stats like Jellyfin, so we go by file age
+- Jellyfin does NOT provide viewing stats like Jellyfin, so we go by file age in the *arrs
-- Jellyfin and Jellyseerr are not required, but if you don't supply them, you may end up with orphaned folders, metadata, etc
+- Jellyfin/Emby and Jellyseerr are not required, but if you don't supply them, you may end up with orphaned folders, metadata, etc
-- To disable Jellyfin/Jellyseerr, you need to entirely delete their client info from the config file or disable them via properties
+- To disable Jellyfin/Emby/Jellyseerr, you need to entirely delete their client info from the config file or disable them via properties
+- Only one of Jellyfin or Emby can be enabled at a time
 - **If file system access isn't given, files currently still seeding may be deleted**

+### Note to developers
+I currently have to load pretty much the entire library to manually match media.
+While both Jellyfin and Emby have some (different) filters for your library's content, I found both of them to be pretty wonky at best.
+Some parameters seemed to do nothing, others weren't marked as required when they were or results were unpredictable when an invalid value was supplied.
+This is also one area where Jellyfin and Emby tend to be quite different.

 ## Setup
 Currently, the code is only published as a docker image to [DockerHub](https://hub.docker.com/repository/docker/schaka/janitorr/general).
 If you cannot use Docker, you're out of luck for now.